 Altitude: m.
 250

-We were speaking about Montecatini Terme night-life, but the town is mainly known because of its famous and ancient thermal baths and wellness centers.
-So, we suggest to enjoy hot natural water and relax in swimming pool before starting the next tour.
-The fifth stage will bring you to San Miniato biking along the Padule di Fucecchio, a marshy area with a special fauna rich in migratory birds, and on the plain around Arno River along via Francigena.
+The fourth stage will bring you to San Miniato biking along the Padule di Fucecchio, a marshy area with a special fauna rich in migratory birds, and on the plain around Arno river along the via Francigena.
 Besides the historical and art interest, San Miniato is also famous because it hosts an annual festival devoted to the precious white truffle which is harvested in the area around the village, so the local cuisine is strongly influenced by this particular ingredient.

 |TOSCANA CLASSICA 8 DAYS 7 NIGHTS|